Block Featured Image

 Bias in AI

 Despite the possible instructional uses of generative AI technologies, there is an inherent risk of bias in the generated outputs.
-Biases can be present within the training dataset or the development practices used to create the AI tool.
+Biases can be present within the training datasets or the development practices used to create the AI tool.
 These biases can affect generated content by directly demonstrating prejudice in the content or producing outputs that favor one group or person over another.
-Detection tools are also known to have biases in incorrectly flagging writing by international students.
+Academic integrity detection tools are also known to have biases, such as incorrectly flagging writing by students for whom English is not their first-learned language.
 It is important to acknowledge our responsibility to mitigate the risk of bias generated by AI, as was acknowledged in President Biden’s Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence executive order.

 Contributors